catfinated/md2view/README.md

 # md2view
 **This is a personal project used for learning.
-Issue reports or pull requests will mostly be ignored.**
+Pull requests will mostly be ignored.**

-The purpose of this project is to be able to load, render, texture, and animate MD2 models that are stored in Quake2 PAK files or which have been extracted into an equivalent directory structure.
+The purpose of this project is to be able to load, render, texture, and animate MD2 models that are stored in *Quake II* PAK files or which have been extracted into an equivalent directory structure.
 The rendering is currently done in OpenGL.

 Here are some screenshots of md2view in action: